-Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person, according to the Centers for Disease Control.
+Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
 Seniors are the most vulnerable.
-Since most people with Parkinson’s disease (PD) are in their senior years, the Parkinson’s Foundation wants you to be prepared for COVID-19 and Parkinson’s.
+Since many people with Parkinson’s disease (PD) are above age 60, the Parkinson’s Foundation is here to help you learn more about how COVID-19 affects people with Parkinson's and urges you to get vaccinated to stay safe.

 About the Coronavirus (COVID-19)

 Coronaviruses are a family of viruses that are like the common cold, severe acute respiratory syndrome (SARS), and Middle East respiratory syndrome (MERS).
-In 2019, a new virus formed and spread from China to other countries, including the U.S. now called coronavirus disease 2019 or COVID-19.
+In 2019, a new virus called COVID-19 formed and spread from Wuhan, China to other countries, including the U.S.

 Signs and symptoms of infection with COVID-19 may appear two to 14 days after exposure and can include fever, cough, shortness of breath or difficulty breathing.
-There is currently no cure or vaccine.
-Those who believe they may have the illness should seek medical treatment right away.
-Read the Centers for Disease Control (CDC) factsheet here.
+There is currently no cure, however several FDA-approved vaccines provide protection from severe illness or hospitalization if you are exposed to the virus.
+Variants of the virus, such as the highly contagious Delta variant, have emerged and continue to spread globally and within the U.S. The Centers for Disease Control (CDC) is tracking these variants.

-Seniors are most at risk to develop COVID-19 and its symptoms, which can lead to the development of pneumonia.
-Seniors should strongly consider getting the pneumonia vaccine as soon as possible or speaking about it with their doctor.
+If not fully vaccinated, seniors are most at risk to develop COVID-19 and its symptoms, which can increase the already elevated risk of getting pneumonia.
+Seniors should regularly plan to receive the pneumonia and flu vaccines in accordance with their health team.

 - Wash your hands.
-Wash them often with soap and water for at least 20 seconds.
+Wash them often with soap and water for at least 20 seconds at each washing.

 - Carry hand sanitizer.
 When in public spaces use an alcohol-based hand sanitizer that contains at least 60% alcohol.